-Only, its not the real us, its not our true wonderful self.
-Instead, sometimes, it's a bundle of worry, scarcity, isolation, addiction, relationship drama, and deteriorating health.
+Except, our old brains are not the real us, not our true wonderful selves... ripe with potential for harmony, creativity and evolution.
+Instead, life with the old brain is a bundle of worry, distraction, scarcity, isolation, addiction, drama, and deteriorating health.

-Its useful to understand that the old part of our brain has an in built worry bias, which evolved to protect us from danger as we struggled through our evolutionary journey.
+The old brain has an in-built tendency to worry, which evolved to protect us from danger as we struggled through our evolutionary journey.
 Conversely, we now know that the newer parts of the brain are developing in such a way that the nervous system gains its primary safety and comfort from being connected with others.

 When we have trouble with our relationships, it takes the form of faulty core beliefs, which we learnt when we were young.
 Those beliefs we live our whole adult life with and by.
 The problem is that we are now grown up.
 The beliefs served us, as children, as a system of protection.
-For instance a child can not fight with their parents and hope to win, based on size, and they can not run, because they will die.
-Therefore we shut down various parts of our life, and in in their place, create these core beliefs to justify this unhappy situation.
+For instance as a child we can not fight with our parents and hope to win, based on size, and we can not run, because we will die.
+Therefore we shut down various parts of our life, and in its place, create these core beliefs to justify this unhappy situation.

 As adults, if we are to find well-being, we have to look at, and rewrite those old beliefs.
 Then we can truly connect with others.
 Then we can love.
 Then we can relax.
 Then we can say, in truth, that life is indeed wonderful.